bee-queue/bee-queue/examples/docker/issue-189/README.md

 client_1  | {"numJobSaveSuccess":32370,"numJobSaveError":0,"numQueueSucceeded":32368,"numQueueFailed":0,"numJobSucceeded":31636,"throughput":"2158","numSucceededLost":732,"succededLossPercent":"2.3"}
 ```

+In addition to the ongoing job-completion stats from the client you will get background-saving reports from Redis.

 ## The lost-job stats

 * numJobSaveSuccess -- number of jobs successfully saved by the client Queue